bespoken/bespoken-docs/unit-testing/guide.md

 The expected value can be:

-* A string - quote or unquoted
+* A string - quoted or unquoted
 * A number
 * `true` or `false`
 * A regular expression - should be denoted with slashes (/this .* that/)